foureight84/callattendant-docker/readme.md

 #### Dockerized [Callattendant](https://github.com/emxsys/callattendant)
 The original project by [emxsys](https://github.com/emxsys) [https://github.com/emxsys/callattendant](https://github.com/emxsys/callattendant) is intended to run on the Raspberry Pi.
 This uses my fork of the project with gpiozero, RPi.GPIO and RPIO dependency removed.

-**Note:**
-This is an initial test.
-I am having issues with the modem passthrough not detecting calls.
-Additional debug is needed.
-Feel free to create a ticket if you get it working.

 Usage:
 ```bash
 git clone git@github.com:foureight84/callattendant-docker.git callattendant